 The Sustainable Development Goals (SDGs) also include the development of "sustainable, resilient, high-quality infrastructure" (UN).
-China's annual foreign investment is estimated at US$ 140 billion.
-Multilateral development banks (MDBs) are also actively involved in this global sustainability project.
+Multilateral development banks (MDBs) are actively involved in this global sustainability project.
 In sharp contrast, however, is the lack of accountability of the economic players involved.

 To strengthen this, the Regional Infrastructure Monitoring Alliance (RIMA) was established.
 RIMA is a platform designed for senior activists from the region, including China.
 The core organizers are the four CSOs namely Urgewald, CLEAN, Growthwatch and NGO Forum on ABD.
 RIMA is an informal alliance of civil society groups from East, South and Southeast Asia as well as from Europe.
 It will focus on bilateral and multilateral financing in the region linked to BRI and includes specific knowledge generating on Chinese stakeholders.
 RIMA will closely coordinate with existing regional networks.
 The overall goal of RIMA is to support local communities and their livelihoods, fight for sustainable infrastructure that respects the SDGs, mitigates climate change, and meets high environmental standards.
 We aim for strengthening the voices of local communities and push for accountability of economic actors.
 We want to provide all participants with useful tools and help to engage with stakeholders to prevent climate change and doing harm to the people and environment.